monikma/monikma.github.io/_posts/2024-05-10-aws-certified-solutions-architect-decoupling-serverless.md

   - **invoke lambda when a file is put in S3** (remember IAM Role)
   - **create EventBridge rule to trigger lambda (CRON)**, and e.g. shut down dev instances
 - in AWS Console: you also have **Layers**, and **Applications**

-# AWS Serverless Application Repository
-- users can **find, deploy and publish serverless applications, within the AWS account (this is the default private)**
-  - can share privately with other organisations, or publicly
-  - *publish* means make available to find (you can browse public apps even if you don't have AWS account)
-  - *deploy* means actually deploy in your account, don't trust all public apps
-- **Manifest file** - also called **AWS SAM Template** (which are actually CloudFormation templates)
-- **integration with Lambda**

 # Containers
 - unit of software that packages up **code with all dependencies**, so that the application runs **quickly and reliably in various computing environments**